victorolet/mini-supercomputer/README.md

 # Mini-Supercomputer

 This document explains the process of setting up and running a mini-supercomputer using 8 Raspberry Pi cluster.
+However it is scalable to as many Raspberry Pis as you want.

 ## Parts used to build the cluster
 1. 8 x Raspberry Pi 4B